akhilsathuluri/root_tracking/README.md

 </p>

 ## Usage
+### Dependencies to be installed to run the codes:
+1. Eigen library (copy files from the Eigen folder to /usr/local/include/eigen3)
+2. GSL library
+3. clang (sudo apt install clang)
 The problem formulation and execution is a two step process:
 ### Mathematica
 The problem, i.e., the set of parametric non-linear equations are initially formulated in Mathematica and are stored in the file named Mathematica.
 These equations are then ported as `C++` expressions using the `FileTemplateApply` function.